DataDog/documentation/content/en/continuous_integration/intelligent_test_runner/javascript.md

 ### Cypress setup

-For Intelligent Test Runner for Cypress to work, you need to instrument your web application with code coverage.
-You can read more about it in the [Cypress documentation][4].
-A quick way to check that you've successfully enabled code coverage is navigating to your web app with Cypress and check the global variable `window.__coverage__`.
-This is what `dd-trace` leverages to collect code coverage for Intelligent Test Runner.
+For Intelligent Test Runner for Cypress to work, you must instrument your web application with code coverage.
+You can read more about enabling code coverage in the [Cypress documentation][4].
+To check that you've successfully enabled code coverage, navigate to your web app with Cypress and check the global variable `window.__coverage__`.
+This is what `dd-trace` uses to collect code coverage for Intelligent Test Runner.

 #### UI activation